niklasramo/mezr/README.md

 Returns the element's [containing block](https://developer.mozilla.org/en-US/docs/Web/CSS/Containing_block#identifying_the_containing_block).
 In case the containing block could not be computed `null` will be returned.

-**Type**
+**Syntax**

 ```ts
 type getContainingBlock = (element: HTMLElement, position?: string) => HTMLElement | Window | null;
 ```

-**Arguments**
+**Parameters**

 - **element**
-  - Accepts any DOM element.
+  - Accepts any HTML DOM element.
 - **position**
-  - An optional argument which allows you to forcefully provide the element's position value for te calculations.
+  - An optional argument which allows you to forcefully provide the element's position value for the calculations.
 If this argument is omitted the element's position will be automatically read from the element.

 **Examples**